liuchenggong/Korot/README.md

  ## Release Branches

- If the latest commit has `§` symbol at start of the text, that means the `master` is not stable enough and more changes are going to be added.

  | Branch                                                              | CEFSharp Version | VC++ Version | .Net | HTAlt  | Status | Release Time |
 |----------------------------------------------------------------------|------|------|-------|-----------------|-----|-------------------|
 | [`master`](https://github.com/haltroy/korot)                      | 84 | 2015 | Framework 4.8 | b1.5 | Master | `1.0.0.0`: Unknown |